Last updated on 6th June 2022

-Trusted by some very prominent names such as Airbnb and Google, Bannersnack is a user-friendly banner maker.
+Formerly known as Bannersnack, Creatopy is a user-friendly banner maker.
 The availability of pre-baked templates and in-built assets such as text presets, fonts, clipart, and more can help you quickly design your banner.

 You’re free to use personalised assets such as fonts too.
 One downside, however, is that design elements don’t live in multiple banners.
 If you’re designing multiple banners, you have to manually copy the elements, which can duplicate them and add to the work.

 You can get started for free, but you’re limited to 10 designs in the freemium version.
 In case you need more designs, you’ll have to switch to the premium option, choosing between pricing plans for individuals or teams.

 Canva is another simple to use, drag and drop graphic design tool, offering a rich library of free colours, fonts, illustrations, images, and templates.
 You can upload images of your choice or pick from premium images too.